2-3-2005

 Twisted by European odiousness and what happened

 In that neck of the woods.
+Bon

-Bon voyage!
-I cried again
+voyage!
+I

 To myself and the millions as I ran on,